buildout/buildout.wheel/README.rst

 ========================================================
-Experimental Buildout extension to provude wheel support
+Experimental Buildout extension to provide wheel support
 ========================================================

 To get wheel support in Buildout 2.8 or later, include the buildout